benthecoder/JohnHopkinsDataScience/1_DataScienceToolbox/README.md

-# Here are the articles I've written for this course
+# Course Description
+In this course you will get an introduction to the main tools and ideas in the data scientist's toolbox.
+The course gives an overview of the data, questions, and tools that data analysts and data scientists work with.
+There are two components to this course.
+The first is a conceptual introduction to the ideas behind turning data into actionable knowledge.
+The second is a practical introduction to the tools that will be used in the program like version control, markdown, git, GitHub, R, and RStudio.

+## Articles

-For this course, since it was theory-heavy and less code, I decided to write articles to solidify the concepts taught and
+For this course, since it was theory-heavy and less code, I decided to write articles to solidify the concepts taught and explore the topics from different perspectives by writing about it.

 Index | About |
 --- | --- |